Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector: Introduction

 \section{Introduction}

-{ In this paper, we consider the inverse problem of scattering of time-harmonic acoustic waves from inhomogeneous media in two dimensions.
-This kind of problem occurs in many applications such as sonar detection, remote sensing, geophysical exploration, medical imaging and nondestructive testing (see, e.g., \cite{C14,C15,C19,K11}).
+This paper is concerned with the inverse problem of scattering of time-harmonic acoustic waves from inhomogeneous media in two dimensions.
+This kind of problems arises in many applications, including sonar detection, remote sensing, geophysical exploration, medical imaging and nondestructive testing (see, e.g., \cite{C15,C19}).

-It is well-known that inverse medium scattering problems are nonlinear and severely ill-posed.
-Therefore, many iterative algorithms with various regularization strategies have been developed for recovering inhomogeneous media (or contrasts of inhomogeneous media) from a knowledge of the far-field data or scattered-field data.
-A continuation method was proposed in \cite{B05} to reconstruct the inhomogeneous medium from multi-frequency scattering data.
-In \cite{B05} the Born approximation was first employed to compute the initial guess of the inhomogeneous medium from the measured data with the lowest frequency, and the Landweber method was then recursively applied to obtain the reconstructed result from the measured data with multiple frequencies.
-In \cite{L10}, the author proposed the iteratively regularized Gauss-Newton method (IRGNM) with preconditioning techniques, which was applied to solve inverse medium scattering problems.
-The author in \cite{H01} proposed the regularized Newton method with a preconditioner for the inverse medium scattering problems, which reduces the computational costs compared with standard regularized Newton methods.
-The contrast source inversion method (CSI) was proposed in \cite{V97} for the inverse medium scattering problems.
-The basic idea of CSI is to minimize the cost functional by alternatively updating the contrast and the contrast source. \cite{C09} proposed the subspace-based optimization method, which shares similar properties with CSI.
-For a comprehensive discussions of regularization methods, see the monographs \cite{E96, KNS08} and the references quoted therein.
-Recently, non-iterative algorithms have attracted much attention in inverse medium scattering problems, such as linear sampling method \cite{CPP97}, gap functional method \cite{C12}, factorization method \cite{K02}, singular sources method \cite{P05} and approximate factorization method \cite{Q19}.
-Non-iterative methods do not need to solve the forward problem, and therefore they are computationally fast.
-However, the reconstruction results of non-iterative algorithms are usually less accurate than those of iterative algorithms.
+It is well-known that inverse medium scattering problems are strongly nonlinear and severely ill-posed.
+Consequently, numerous iterative algorithms have been developed with various regularization strategies for recovering inhomogeneous media (or contrasts of inhomogeneous media) from a knowledge of the far-field data or scattered-field data.
+For example, a continuation method was proposed in \cite{B05} to reconstruct the inhomogeneous medium from multi-frequency scattering data.
+Specifically, the Born approximation was first used to compute the initial guess of the inhomogeneous medium from the measured data with the lowest frequency, followed by the recursive application of the Landweber method to obtain the reconstruction result from the measured data with multiple frequencies.
+A preconditioning technique was introduced in \cite{L10} for the iteratively regularized Gauss-Newton method (IRGNM) and applied to solve inverse medium scattering problems.
+A regularized Newton method with a preconditioner was proposed in \cite{H01} for inverse medium scattering problems, which has less computational cost compared with the standard regularized Newton method.
+The contrast source inversion (CSI) method was introduced in \cite{V97} for inverse medium scattering problems.
+The basic idea of CSI is to minimize the cost functional by alternatively updating the contrast and the contrast source.
+A subspace-based optimization method was introduced in \cite{C09} which has similar features with CSI.
+For a comprehensive discussion of regularization methods, see the monographs \cite{E96,KNS08} and the references quoted therein.